Table of Contents

 Commercial Draft

 One hitch with a promissory note is that it is typically signed after delivery of the goods.
-If a seller wants to get a credit commitment from a buyer before the goods are delivered, they may want to use a commercial draft.
+If a seller wants to get a credit commitment from a buyer before the goods are delivered, it may want to use a commercial draft.

 A commercial draft typically specifies what amount needs to be paid by what date.
 It is then sent to the buyer’s bank along with the shipping invoices.
 The bank then asks the buyer to sign the draft before turning over the invoices.
 After that, the goods are shipped to the buyer.